High-speed rail in Canada: Prairie Link

 On July 8, 2021, EllisDon formed a partnership with AECOM to plan a high-speed rail line between Calgary and Edmonton, running through Red Deer.
 The group formed by the partnership is named Prairie Link.
 EllisDon estimated the project would cost $9 billion.
 The project was to be entirely financed by the private sector.
 The memorandum of understanding (MOU) that was signed with Alberta had no financial commitment from the government.
 The director of Prairie Link, Jeffrey Hansen-Carlson, said that "The MOU essentially sets the stage for a cooperative relationship between Prairie Link and the government to support project development."
 Prairie Link also emphasized that regulatory issues would also be discussed with the government since there is little regulation for high-speed rail in Alberta.

 As of 2021, the project was in the planning and development phase.
 Construction was projected to begin in 2023 and last 7–9 years.
 The trains would have been capable of reaching speeds of 350-400 km/h, well over the 250 km/h threshold needed for newly built lines to qualify as high-speed under the general definition of the term.

+2026 Alberta Passenger Rail Master Plan

+On June 5, 2026, the provincial government released its Passenger Rail Master Plan, which provided an updated goal to build greenfield high-speed rail targeting 320 km/h between downtown Edmonton and downtown Calgary via Red Deer, with possibly additional stops at the cities' international airports.